 A secluded volcanic location with a protected private giant tortoises reserve

 Pikaia Lodge is on Santa Cruz Island, which is located in the centre of the Galapagos archipelago.
-These islands belong to the Republic of Ecuador.
+These islands are territory of the Republic of Ecuador.

 The Galapagos and its surrounding marine reserve are UNESCO Natural World Heritage sites.
 The marine reserve is one of the Seven Underwater Wonders of the world and the second largest protected marine reserve, after the Australian Great Barrier Reef.